okteto/okteto/README.md

 ## Contributions

 We ❤️ contributions big or small.
-See contributing.md for a guide on how to get started.
+[See our guide](contributing.md) on how to get started.

 ### Thanks to all our contributors!
 [//]: contributor-faces